omeka/plugin-CsvImport/README.md

 Examples
 --------

-Five examples of csv files are available in the csv_files folder:
+Six examples of csv files are available in the csv_files folder:

 * `test.csv`: a basic list of three books with images of Wikipedia, with non Dublin Core tags.